Admission for the January 2025 academic session is ongoing Apply Now!

 Payment Plans

 Miva Open University offers a flexible payment plan for its degree programmes.
-You may choose to pay the year’s fee upfront or per semester.
+You may choose to pay the year’s fee or per semester.

 Tuition Per Semester